TkNgubane/SmartAlgo-Trading/README.md

         print("Failed to connect at account #{}, error code: {}".format(my_login, mt5.last_error()))
 except:
     print("\n\n\n---Could not connect to Metatrader---")

 '''

-### Support and Resistance

 ### [Engulfing](https://www.babypips.com/forexpedia/engulfing-pattern)

-'isEngulfing' function takes a single argument 'l' and checks if a given candlestick chart pattern is an engulfing candle pattern.
+*isEngulfing* function takes a single argument *l* and checks if a given candlestick chart pattern is an engulfing candle pattern.
 The function calculates the difference between the open and close prices of the current and previous candlestick and applies criteria to determine if the current candlestick is a bullish or bearish engulfing pattern.
 The function returns 1 for a bullish engulfing pattern, 2 for a bearish engulfing pattern, or 0 if none of the criteria are met.

 ![Engulfing Candle](./Media/engulfing-candle.png)

 '''python